shad0wrider/FetchDroid/PRIVACY.md

 - Any identifiable user data

 What FetchDroid **does** Collect Temporarily but Does **NOT** store:
-- Scans SMS message for Activation Trigger/CodeWord
+- Scans SMS message for Activation Trigger/CodeWord.
-- Location (GPS Coordinates) and Nearby Wi-Fi names when it receives the CodeWord via SMS
+- Location (GPS Coordinates) and Nearby Wi-Fi names when it receives the CodeWord via SMS.

 ---